katheroine/php.lab/doc/intro/php_features.md

 > A simpler version that writes its output directly to memory is called the *loader*, though loading is typically considered a separate process.

 -- [Wikipedia](https://en.wikipedia.org/wiki/Linker_(computing))

+#### ✻ Is there a linking in the PHP?

+**Yes, there are multiple forms of "linking" in PHP.** But it is not a traditional linker like in compiled languages such as C++.
+The process happens at runtime rather than at compile time.
+The forms of linking in PHP:
+* *Runtime dynamic linking*: When the PHP engine runs a script, it performs a type of dynamic linking to use extensions.
+* *Linking to external PHP files*: A common form of "linking" in PHP is to include other PHP files within the script.
+This is not the same as a compiler's linker but serves a similar purpose by making code from other files available. ￼
+* *Linking the source code files*: Done by the `include`, `include_once`, `require` and `require_once` functions - used to bring code from another file into the current one.
+* *Filesystem linking*: PHP can interact with the operating system to create and manage hard and symbolic links, just like command-line tools such as `ln`; done by functions: ￼
+    * `link`: Creates a hard link to a file.
+    * `symlink`: Creates a symbolic link to a file or directory.
+    * `readlink`: Returns the target of a symbolic link.
+* *Composer Linker* (for development): For managing dependencies, especially during local development, there is a *Composer* plugin called *Composer Linker* that mimics the functionality of *npm link*; It uses symbolic links to connect a local package's code directly into the vendor directory of another project, allowing for easier real-time testing and development.

 ### Creating an executable program in interpreted runtime environment